ysstudio22/Resources/Resources.md

-WELCOME!:wave:

-Resources that I've stumbled upon to learn about web development.
+Welcome! :wave: Below is a list of resources that I've stumbled upon through my self-study of web development.
+Materials range from CSS to Design.

 # *Resources*